CBD vs. THC – which cannabinoid do you need?davidschord4

 CBD, on the other hand, binds poorly to the CB1 receptors which in effect produce less sensitivity toward exhilaration.
 Both THC and CBD bind well to the CB2 receptors in our central nervous system and immune system.
 But it is their connection with the CB1 receptors that makes all the differences.
 CBD as a stand alone cannot create that intoxicating cerebral high.
 But it does produce therapeutic benefits.
 If you want to experience the mind-altering state of cannabis then you’re better off with a good dose of THC.

 CBD vs. THC – therapeutic benefits

-Cannabinoids have some excellent healing properties.
-Multiple researches have shown that both CBD and THC can be very effective in treating a range of health conditions.
+Cannabinoids have some potential healing properties.
+Multiple kinds of research have shown that both CBD and THC can be very effective in treating a range of health conditions.
 Let’s compare the medical benefits of the two compounds.

-Because of its non-psychoactive profile, CBD is highly recommended for treating various symptoms and medical conditions.
-For many supporters of alternative therapies, CBD has emerged as a cure-all wonder.
-Although not all claims are genuine, there are legitimate scientific studies and clinical trials that backup CBD as effective in alleviating the conditions below:
+Because of its non-psychoactive profile, CBD has been suggested for treating various symptoms and medical conditions.
+For many supporters of alternative therapies, CBD may help and be considered as a cure-all wonder drug.
+Although not all claims are genuine, there are legitimate scientific studies and clinical trials that back up CBD as effective in alleviating the conditions below:

 - Chronic joint and muscle pains